autocore-ai/autocore_pcu_doc/docs/Pcu_hardware_manual.md

 To connect to PCU board, please use RJ45 2/3/4.
 While for Internet access from PCU, please connect the PCU to router from RJ45 1.

 For more information about network settings, please go to : [Connect from PC](Pcu_setup.md#connect-from-pc)

-#### DIP switch

-- Boot from QSPI: switch 3 & 7 ON, others OFF.
-- Boot from EMMC/SD: switch 3 ON, others OFF.

 #### SW1